-To register to speak you must contact Democratic Services by phone on 01527 64252 ext 3304, or by email at democratic@bromsgroveandredditch.gov.uk before 12 noon on the day of the meeting.
+To register to speak you must contact Democratic Services by phone on 01527 64252 ext 3304, or email gavin.day@bromsgroveandredditch.gov.uk before 12 noon on Friday 18th March 2023.

-When registering to speak you must give your name and contact telephone number and indicate which agenda item you wish to speak about, and whether you are in support of or opposed to the officer recommendation
+When registering to speak you must give your name and contact telephone number and indicate which agenda item you wish to speak about, and whether you are in support of or opposed to the officer recommendation.